Photosynq/PhotosynQ-Documentation/docs/mobile-application/measurements.md

 Measurements that have been recorded for a Project can be supplemented with notes and photos or deleted, if they are not intended to be uploaded to a Project on the PhotosynQ cloud (See [Adding Notes and Pictures](./adding-notes-and-pictures.md)).

-::: warning
+::: warning Note
-**Note:** You can only supplement the Measurements with information.
+You can only supplement the Measurements with information.
 The answers given for a Measurement cannot be altered!
 :::

 ## Uploading Measurements